radix-ui/themes/README.md

 ## Community

+See our [contribution guidelines](./.github/CONTRIBUTING.md) for information on local development and creating a pull request.

+- [Github Discussions](https://github.com/radix-ui/themes/discussions) - Ask questions and get answers from other community members.
 - [Discord](https://discord.com/invite/7Xb99uG) - To get involved with the Radix community, ask questions and share tips.
 - [Twitter](https://twitter.com/radix_ui) - To receive updates, announcements, blog posts, and general Radix tips.